Room acoustic consulting

 Isolation is a relative term as well as it is frequency depended, so to call a room isolated does not by itself tell you much.
 Sometimes you might hear the term "soundproof".
 Ljudbjörnen would advise against using that term because it's an overly simplified description of sound isolation and it doesn't present any valuable information.
 To get specific and to be able to validate the effectiveness of isolation, it's performance can be described as STL (Sound Transmission Loss), STC (Sound Transmission Class), Dn or Rw (Reduction Value).

 In order to get good isolation values and also subjectively pleasing results, one needs to not only reduce the airborne sound paths.
-It's critical to also look at impact based sound, flanking and structural sound paths as well.
+It's critical to also look at impact based sound, flanking and other structural sound paths as well.
 A sometimes overseen construction detail is making sure all interconnections through the partitions are properly installed by someone that understands basic acoustics.
 A badly installed ventilation duct can greatly reduce the isolation capabilities of an otherwise well constructed double leaf wall.

 Also, a badly installed door (or a door that needs adjustments) within a well constructed wall can greatly reduce the whole partitions isolating ability.